Skip to main content

 SACProcessor requires an LLM client.
 Generic (automated) summaries outperform expert-guided ones for retrieval.

-All-in-One: LegalGuard
+All-in-one: LegalGuard

 For convenience, use the unified LegalGuard class: